doof-lang/json/README.md

 JSON parsing and formatting for `JsonValue`.
 Parsing returns a `Result<JsonValue, string>` with readable error messages that include line and column information.

+## Documentation

+- [Guide and API reference](docs/API.md) explains parsing, object-only parsing, formatting, numeric mapping, and errors.
+- Tests can be run with `doof test json`.

 ## Usage

 ```doof